NYPL/design-toolkit/INSTALL.md

   gem 'design-toolkit', :git => 'git@github.com:NYPL/design-toolkit.git'
   ````

-The gem is only present in the `rubygem` branch of the repository (June 2, )
 Ensure that the `sass-rails` gem is present - it is added to new Rails applications by default.

 2. Stop your server if it is running.